Watts-Lab/deliberation-topics/topics/policing_2022/identify_leader.md

 # Identify your group leader

-We have assigned one person to be the group's leader.
-Please spend 30 seconds identifying who the leader of your group is.
+We have assigned one person to be the group's leader -- please look below this message to see whether you are the leader or not.

+The discussion will start in 30 seconds.
+Please make sure everyone knows who the leader is before the discussion starts.

 ---